tarynlucia/healthy-games-for-healthy-people-and-healthy-planet/README.md

 ### 3. Food Ranking Game
 ![Game Demo](assets/game-demo.gif)

-Your description here:
+Description:
-- A food ranking game that lets kids rank 4 random food items from our database from smallest to largest footprint
+- A food ranking game that lets kids rank 4 random food items from smallest to largest footprint
 - Users can choose carbon or water mode
 - Can reshuffle foods
 - Change mode at any time